How to Wash a Dog Bed? – Itsaboutdog

 Now that the covers are removed, the bed underneath can be dealt with.

-Air drying the bed is the easiest way, but if you have access to a dryer, run it on a gentle cycle with as low heat as possible without any dryer sheets or wool balls.
+Air drying the bed is the easiest way, but if you can access a dryer, run it on a gentle cycle with as low heat as possible without any dryer sheets or wool balls.

 How to Wash Non-Removable Bed Covers?